Achyutananda Dasa

 Mahapurusa Achyutananda Dasa was a 16th-century poet seer and Vaishnava saint from Odisha, India.
 He was considered to have the power to see the past, present and future.
 He was a prolific author, and one of the group of five, that led a revolution in spirituality in Odisha by translating Sanskrit texts into the Odia language for common people.

 He was one of the famous five seers collectively called Panchasakha, named Ananta Dasa, Jagannatha Dasa, Balarama Dasa and Jasobanta Dasa who translated the ancient Hindu scriptures into Odia, for the people of Odisha.
 Achyutananda Dasa was the most prolific writer of the Panchasakha and wrote numerous books, many of which could be loosely translated as the Book of Prophecies.
 He is known as the Mahapurusa (a Great Person) for his vast knowledge on many subjects such as spirituality, Yoga, rituals, Yantra, Tantra, Ayurveda, and other various shastras.
 His major works include Harivamsa (in Oriya), Kaibarta Gita, Gopalanka-ogala, Gurubhakti Gita, Anakar-samhita, Chahayalisa-patala etc.

 Early life

 As Achyutananda became a popular figure, much of his life began to become legend.
 He is famous for being one of the few who wrote about the social situation of his time and this is a scholarly reason many study his writings.
 His poetry was often cryptic about himself, and written in code or analogies.
-He took birth in a Karan family of village Tripura in Cuttack district, his father Dinabandhu Mohanty was in the service of king Prataparudra Deva of Gajapati Empire and had received the designation of "Khuntia" from Prataprudra Deva.
+He took birth in a Karana family of village Tripura in Cuttack district, his father Dinabandhu Mohanty was in the service of king Prataparudra Deva of Gajapati Empire and had received the designation of "Khuntia" from Prataprudra Deva.
 His surname Dasa means servant of God.
+The Panchasakhas did not mention their caste to depict social stratification or status; rather, they used it to denote their religious and philosophical understanding of God.
+In his own writing, Achyutananda mentions that to humble the mind before God, one needs to identify with the lowest status and imbibe the “Shudra attitude.”
+This leads to complete surrender, which ultimately results in God realisation.
+Therefore, out of humility and deep bhakti (devotion) toward Lord Jagannath, he describes himself as a Shudra.